nataliazader/smallbackendproject/README.md

-The framework should consist of:
+The application should consist of:
 ======================================

-- a database technology and structure of your choice.
+- a database technology and structure of your choice

 - MVC layers

-- The framework must be compatible with an Apache / PHP5.3+ environment under Linux.
+- The application must be compatible with an Apache / PHP5.3+ environment under Linux.

 Deliverable: